SERVIR-Amazonia/suriname-training/change-detection-1/01_Introduction.md

 Follow along by copying and pasting each code block in the lesson into your own blank script.
 At the end you will have the entire workflow saved to a script file on your own GEE account.

+*Content for this workshop was adapted from [EEFA Book Chapter F4.4](https://www.eefabook.org/go-to-the-book.html)*

 ## Pre-workshop Set-up

 1. Ensure you are logged into your Google Earth Engine account.
-2. Click this link to accept the Guyana GEE script repository - [https://code.earthengine.google.com/?accept_repo=users/ebihari/SurinameWS](https://code.earthengine.google.com/?accept_repo=users/ebihari/SurinameWS)
+2. Click this link to accept the Suriname GEE script repository - [https://code.earthengine.google.com/?accept_repo=users/ebihari/SurinameWS](https://code.earthengine.google.com/?accept_repo=users/ebihari/SurinameWS)
 3. Create a new script file in your own script repository - name it **Change Detection - Two Date**.
 4. A master copy of the script is available in the script repository -[https://code.earthengine.google.com/a8022f1bde4e04735e6a2957b6fab6e8](https://code.earthengine.google.com/a8022f1bde4e04735e6a2957b6fab6e8)